storyprotocol/ipkit/README.md

 ## Contributing

-For guidelines on contributing to StoryKit, see the [CONTRIBUTING.md](./CONTRIBUTING.md) file.
+For guidelines on contributing to IpKit, see the [CONTRIBUTING.md](./CONTRIBUTING.md) file.